jcastillab/AI-job/README.md

 # 📊 Artificial Intelligence Job Market Analysis

-This project explores the global job market in the field of Artificial Intelligence (AI), using data collected from a trusted source (e.g., Kaggle, LinkedIn Job Insights).
-The analysis is presented through an interactive dashboard built in **Power BI**, highlighting patterns and opportunities across different regions.
+This project presents an exploratory analysis of the global job market related to Artificial Intelligence (AI), using real job posting data.
+The main goal is to identify demand patterns by country, city, and role, as well as required skills and technologies.

+The analysis is visualized through an interactive Power BI dashboard.
+This project is part of my data analytics portfolio and aims to offer insights to professionals, recruiters, and decision-makers interested in the growth and demand of AI-related roles worldwide.

 ---